Please scroll for Indication, Limitations of Use, and Important Safety Information including BOXED WARNING

 Tell your healthcare provider if you are:

 • breastfeeding.
 ROXYBOND passes into breast milk and may harm your baby.
+Carefully observe infants for increased sleepiness (more than usual), breathing difficulties, or limpness.
+Seek immediate medical care if you notice these signs.

 • living in a household where there are small children or someone who has abused street or prescription drugs.